shanto268/comprehensive_simulation_traffic_analysis_software/README.md

 This software was designed under the supervision of Dr. Jia Li using inspiration from Nagel-Schrekenberg's Cellular Automata Rules for Traffic flow.
 The software can be used to simulate traffic for many different types of car and traffic situations and record all the important traffic-flow parameters and allows the user to track customized parameters as well.
 The software also comes with a data analysis and visualization package that helps the user make sense of the data.

-### Current Version: 0.1
+### Current Version: 0.2

+#### Customization Abilities

 The current version of the software deals with simulating heterogeneous traffic flow of Autonomous Vehicles (AVs) and Human-driven Vehicles (HVs) on a three lane circular road.
 The software has three different models of AVs that is being used in two experiments in a research project led by Dr Li.
-The first experiment deals with analyzing the traffic flow of this heterogenous mix at three fixed densities: low, critical and high for the three different cases of AV models.
-The second experiment involves increasing the system density every N time steps till jam density is established and analyzing the fundamental diagram for the three different models.
-For the purpose of the research, the software looked heavily into self-organized clustering and lane formation phenomenon.
+Through changes in the car.py and road.py files, multiple new models of AVs can be introduced and tested.
+The software allows simulation traffic with both constant density and increasing density (to generate Fundamental Diagram) the density settings can be changed in simulationManager.py file.

+#### New Version: 0.3
+The next version will have a GUI enabled customization screen before each simulation and direct analysis features within the same framework.

+#### New Version: 1.0
+A version of a Reinforced Learning algorithm applied to train the AV is currently in the works in one of private repository, I plan on making that public as soon as I am done writing a paper using that version.
+I wanted to include this news in this readme just to inform y'all that Reinforced Learning regimes can be easily applied on to this framework.

 ## Summary of Files and Directories
 The following outlines all the relevant directories and files for the software.